hochoy/node-chatgpt-starter/README.md

 This is originally a fork of https://github.com/waylaidwanderer/node-chatgpt-api.

 Additional acknowledgements to @queercat for identifying the issue of needing to specific `host: 0.0.0.0` for fastify to work in Docker as per https://github.com/fastify/fastify-cli/issues/57.
-The initial Dockerfile in this repo is also based on the work at https://github.com/queercat/gpt-api-docker
+The initial Dockerfile in this repo was also inspired by the work at https://github.com/queercat/gpt-api-docker

 Changes will be primarily focused on: